 Adonis orbits the sun every 937 days (2.57 years), coming as close as 0.44 AU and reaching as far as 3.31 AU from the sun.
 Its orbit is highly elliptical.
-Adonis is about 0.6 kilometers in diameter, making it a small to average asteroid, comparable in size to the Golden Gate Bridge.
+Adonis is about 0.6 kilometers in diameter, making it larger than ~97% of asteroids but small compared to large asteroids, comparable in size to the Golden Gate Bridge.

 Adonis's orbit is 0.01 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.